Monday, November 25, 2024

 Using the ProgRock2 in other radios

-As noted above, you must be sure to keep DC of the output of the ProgRock as it has no blocking capacitor of its own.
-In the TS-590 the original TCXO board had its own blocking capacitor - but if your intended circuit doesn't have such - or if you don't know if it does - simply add a 0.001-0.1uf (value not critical) series blocking capacitor of your own.
+As noted above, you must be sure to keep the DC of the output of the ProgRock from being shorted to ground or to another voltage source (such as a bias network of an amplifier/buffer) as it has no blocking capacitor of its own.
+In the TS-590 the original TCXO board had its own blocking capacitor - but if your intended circuit doesn't have such - or if you don't know if it has one - simply add a capacitor of between 0.001 and 0.1uf (value not critical) series blocking capacitor of your own.

 Most "recent" radios (e.g. those made since the early-mid 90s) have a single frequency reference for their synthesizer - but ones prior to this (and a few after) may have more than one master oscillator that determines the precise frequency.
-It's worth noting that the ProgRock 2 can output more than one frequency at a time (three if you are not using the 1pps input - just two if you are) and it may be possible to program one of the ProgRock's other outputs to that frequency.
+It's worth noting that the ProgRock 2 can output more than one frequency at a time (three if you are not using the 1pps input - just two if you are) and it may be possible to program one of the ProgRock's other outputs to another useful frequency.
+One possibility is for very old analog radios that sport a 100 kHz crystal calibrator or similar: The ProgRock 2 would be excellent for this purpose.

 * * * * *